Canada's fintech market has grown at a rapid pace over the past few years. Here are 10 fintech stocks listed on Canadian exchanges.

 RevoluGROUP Canada is a central bank-licensed neobank fintech company focused on meeting the demands of the rapidly growing personal and corporate finance industry, along with other technology market sectors, through its flagship RevoluPAY technology.

-RevoluPAY, the company’s proprietary iOS and Android banking app, launched in 2018, and linked to a proprietary Visa card in 2020.
+RevoluPAY, the company’s proprietary iOS and Android banking app, launched in 2018 and was linked to a proprietary Visa card in 2020.
 The app offers accounts in Canadian dollars, US dollars and euros, with more currencies planned.
 RevoluGROUP has secured direct correspondent banking agreements with BBVA USA, Flutterwave, Alipay, Union Pay, Thunes and others.
-The company has a 27 EU country PSD2 banking license and the requisite Canadian FINTRAC license homologation.

 This is an updated version of an article first published by the Investing News Network in 2017.